CQX96/CQX96-Linux/Documentation/admin-guide/reporting-issues.rst

     they are Open Source): they sometimes cause errors in unrelated kernel areas and thus might be causing the issue you face.
-You therefore have to prevent those modules from loading when you want to report an issue to the Linux kernel developers.
+You therefore have to prevent those modules from loading when you want to report an issue to the CQX96 kernel developers.
 Most of the time the easiest way to do that is: temporarily uninstall such software including any modules they might have installed.
 Afterwards reboot.

- 3. The kernel also taints itself when it's loading a module that resides in the staging tree of the Linux kernel source.
-That's a special area for code (mostly drivers) that does not yet fulfill the normal Linux kernel quality standards.
+ 3. The kernel also taints itself when it's loading a module that resides in the staging tree of the CQX96 kernel source.
+That's a special area for code (mostly drivers) that does not yet fulfill the normal CQX96 kernel quality standards.
 When you report an issue with such a module it's obviously okay if the kernel is tainted; just make sure the module in question is the only reason for the taint.
 If the issue happens in an